Taonui railway station: History

 The railway was cut through thick bush, which was then cut by several sawmills, including that of Bailey Brothers, who had a private siding from 1878 until 1894.
 After that timber traffic ended, the railway began to carry livestock from the new farms.
 In 1937 Aorangi and Taonui sent 30,255 sheep and pigs by train.

 Closure

 A report on 19 June 1959 said there was a shelter shed, platform and sheep yards, but no passenger, parcels, or small lots goods traffic, and only 6 wagons of sheep in the last year.
 The station closed to all traffic on 10 August 1959, though another notice said it closed on 14 April 1963.

 After closure the shelter shed was moved to a nearby farmer's paddock.
-A few decades later, the farmer donated it to the Feilding and District Steam Rail Society, who restored it to be part of the its depot in Feilding.
+A few decades later, the farmer donated it to the Feilding and District Steam Rail Society, who restored it to be part of its depot in Feilding.
 The restoration work gained a Certificate of Merit from the Rail Heritage Trust of New Zealand in 2002.